Vermont Rental Lease Agreement Templates (6)

 Landlord’s Access

-1. To inspect the rental or premises;
+1. To inspect the rental or premises.

-2. To make repairs, alterations, or improvements to the rental;
+2. To make repairs, alterations, or improvements to the rental.

-3. To provide agreed-upon services; or
+3. To provide agreed-upon services.

 4. To show the rental unit to potential buyers, renters, workers/contractors, or mortgagees.